You want smart political talk without the meltdowns?

 I lost it four years ago when I was running, and yet I was able to not only be the first Republican in a generation to win it, but I won it by double digits.

-We say Florida's where woke goes to die, you know, that resonates with blue-collar people.
+And I do think this whole woke ideology that we've been fighting about in Florida, we say Florida's where woke goes to die, you know, that resonates with blue-collar people.

-Because think about it, you'll have some some crazy leftists trying to tell us that like a man can get pregnant, and you go, how what what is some construction worker think about that?
+You'll have some crazy leftists trying to tell us that like a man can get pregnant.

-I mean, they think it's crazy.
+I mean, I think it's crazy.

-And so we fought the woke at every turn, and I think we were representing the values of so many people that were not necessarily traditional Republican voters.
+And I think we were representing the values of so many people that were not necessarily traditional Republican voters.

-So do I think that there's a a strong majority in this country that wants to fight wokeness, that that wants to be energy independent, that wants safe streets and the stand up for the police and the whole nine yards, I do think that there's a majority for that.
+So do I think that there's a strong majority in this country that wants to fight wokeness, that wants to be energy independent, that wants safe streets and to stand up for the police and the whole nine yards?

-For example, I I watched how you handled COVID, which was very different than the rest of the country, and and frankly, you the results speak for themselves.
+For example, I watched how you handled COVID, which was very different than the rest of the country.

-I I've watched you stand up to that woke agenda.
+I've watched you stand up to that woke agenda.

-Uh your critics called it the don't say gay bill, but the word gay was never in the bill, and all it did was prohibit instruction on sexual orientation or gender identity from kindergarten through third grade.
+And all it did was prohibit instruction on sexual orientation or gender identity from kindergarten through third grade.

 That's all that was in the bill.

-Um I watched attacks and and people even going as far as you know, inferring that you are racist because you looked at the tenants of CRT, the elements of I I don't even use the pejorative uh for gays and lesbians that begins with a Q theory.
+I've watched attacks and people even going as far as inferring that you are racist because you looked at the tenets of CRT, the elements of, I don't even use the pejorative for gays and lesbians.

-Um I don't even want to use that word, and that was all in the curriculum.
+I don't even want to use that word.

 That was part of the curriculum.